16/03/2025

 6. Bisket Jatra – Celebrating the Nepalese New Year

-Bisket Jatra is a thrilling festival celebrated in Bhaktapur during mid-April, marking the Nepalese New Year.
-Massive chariots carrying images of deities Bhairav and Bhadrakali are pulled through the streets in an intense tug-of-war competition.
-A giant ceremonial pole is also erected and later toppled, signifying the victory of a new year.
+Bisket Jatra is a thrilling and vibrant festival celebrated in Bhaktapur every mid-April, marking the beginning of the Nepalese New Year.
+The streets come alive with energy, colors, and excitement as massive chariots carrying images of the deities Bhairav and Bhadrakali are pulled through the city in an intense and spirited tug-of-war.

 Bisket Jatra in Nepal